 If you want to expand your client base, completing a Level 3 Exercise Referral course is a great way to add even more value to your personal training services.

-Completing an Exercise Referral course allows you to tailor training programs based on a client’s medical conditions.
-It is similar to the role of a personal trainer, but you’ll be training clients who are diagnosed with conditions such as diabetes, osteoarthritis and obesity.
+Completing an Exercise Referral course allows you to work with clients referred to you by medical professionals.
+It is similar to the role of a personal trainer, but you’ll be creating workout programmes that help clients manage their conditions or rehabilitate from injury.

 Not only will this help you enhance your earning potential as a personal trainer, but it is also hugely rewarding on a personal level.
 Exercise Referral is all about helping your clients achieve their potential, regardless of their conditions.